PostHog/posthog.com/contents/docs/cdp/property-flattener.md

 ### Who maintains this app?

-This app is maintained by PostHog.
+This app is maintained by PostHog, but we have stopped actively developing it with the release of [HogQL](/docs/product-analytics/hogql).
 If you have issues with the app not functioning as intended, please [let us know](http://app.posthog.com/home#supportModal)!

 ### What if I have feedback on this app?